 About Right Hemisphere Brain Damage

 Right hemisphere brain damage, or RHD, is damage to the right side of the brain.
 Our brains have two sides, or hemispheres.
 In most people, language skills are in the left side of the brain.
 The right side controls attention, memory, reasoning, and problem solving.
 RHD may lead to problems with these important thinking skills.
 A person with RHD may have trouble communicating with others because of this damage.
-In many cases, the person with RHD is not aware of his or her problems.
+In many cases, the person with RHD is not aware of their problems.

 Signs of RHD